yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH(YelloByte)/Readme.md

 ....
 ....
 ```
-The second USB port on the dev board, labeled 'USB', is not functional as well for the ESP32-S3 hasn't been initialized yet.
-Remember: 'USB'' is directly attached to the ESP32-S3 chip.

-In this scenario the **ESP32-S3 has to be put manually into upload mode** by keeping the **'B'** button pressed, pressing/releasing the **'R'** button shortly and then finally releasing the **'B'** button.
-The serial monitor connected to port 'UART' will confirm the boards readiness:
+In this scenario the **ESP32-S3 needs to be put into upload mode manually** by keeping the **'B'** button pressed, then pressing/releasing the **'R'** button and then finally releasing the **'B'** button.
+The serial monitor connected to port 'UART' will subsequently confirm the boards readiness:

 ```
 ....